 - The principles of sustainable tourism

-- Positive economic impacts of tourism
+- Benefits of sustainable tourism

-- Planning for sustainable tourism
+- Disadvantages of sustainable tourism

 - Examples of sustainable tourism